azrafe7/test_gh_actions/README.md

 # test_gh_actions

-Experimenting with Github Actions (see NOTES).
+Experimenting with Github Actions (see NOTES.md and workflows dir).